David Hume was a philosopher of the eighteenth century Scottish Enlightenment

 1739: Publication of the first two volumes of “A Treatise of Human Nature” which aroused little attention from the public.

 1740: Undeterred David Hume published the third volume “On Morals”.

 1741: Published “Essays Moral and Political” which was more successful and had to be brought out in a second edition.
 These were to be an inspiration for the economic theories of his friend Adam Smith.
 Failing to get a university professorship he remained at his brother’s country estate at Ninewells in Berwickshire.

-1745: Spent a year acting as a tutor to a mad nobleman, the Marquis of Annandale.
+1745: He spent a year acting as a tutor to a mad nobleman, the Marquis of Annandale.

-1746: Accompanied General St. Clair on his expedition to France and acted as his Secretary.
+1746: He accompanied General St. Clair on his expedition to France and acted as his Secretary.

 1748: Again accompanied St. Clair.
 This time on a secret mission to Vienna and Turin.
 This was the year that one of his most important works “Philosophical Essays Concerning Human Understanding” was published, which was said to inspire the great German philosopher Immanuel Kant.